magicasaservice/vue-equipment/apps/docs/src/content/overview/introduction.md

 ### Our Frontend Toolkit, Free and Open Source

 Vue Equipment is a collection of ready-to-use plugins and composables for building modern web applications.
-It comes unstyled, with a flexible, yet opiniated API.
+It comes unstyled, with a flexible, yet opinionated API.
 It’s fully typed and can be integrated in both Vue and Nuxt.

 ## Vision